ethereum/EIPs/EIPS/eip-xxxx.md

 1. If the CL is unreachable, the EL must continue retrying, and should not start processing blocks until configuration is received.
 2. If received parameters are invalid, the EL must reject them and retry fetching configuration.
 3. The EL may log all configuration related errors for debugging.
+4. The EL may retry to fetch the configuration periodically.
+This would enable CL only changes to be triggered without needing to restart the EL.
 ## Rationale

 This design: